jvs/knives/README.md

  * Banker's banked cards count toward their coins
  * Shadow stays secret until Ghost played
  * Cat and Dance cards have no effect on last trick of hand

----

-## License

-This game design is open source.
-Feel free to modify, share, and create your own versions!